No breakthrough in Russia-Ukraine talks as besieged civilians endure bombardments

 NO BREAKTHROUGH

-Russian Foreign Minister Sergei Lavrov and Ukraine's Dmytro Kuleba met in Turkey on Thursday in the highest-level talks since the conflict began.
+Russian Foreign Minister Sergei Lavrov and Ukraine's Dmytro Kuleba met in Turkey in the highest-level talks since Putin ordered the invasion on Feb.
+24.

-Kuleba said afterwards that Lavrov had refused to promise to hold fire so aid could reach civilians and hundreds of thousands of civilians trapped in Mariupol and elsewhere could be evacuated along humanitarian corridors.
+Kuleba said afterwards that Lavrov had refused to promise to hold fire to allow for the distribution of aid and for the evacuation along humanitarian corridors of hundreds of thousands of civilians trapped in Mariupol and elsewhere.

-A ceasefire was not meant to be on the agenda at Thursday's talks in Antalya, Lavrov said.
+A ceasefire was not meant to be on the agenda at Thursday's talks in Antalya, Lavrov added.

 Aid agencies say humanitarian help is most urgently needed in Mariupol, where residents are running out of food, water and power.
-The capture of Mariupol would allow Russia to link up pro-Moscow enclaves in the east and the Russian-annexed Crimea to the southwest.
+Its capture would allow Russia to link up pro-Moscow enclaves in the east and Russian-annexed Crimea to the south.

 Attempts to send aid and evacuation convoys have failed for six days.

-Russian warplanes were targeting convoy routes on Thursday, said Petro Andrushenko, an adviser to Mariupol's mayor.
+Russian warplanes targeted convoy routes on Thursday, said Petro Andrushenko, an adviser to Mariupol's mayor.

 "Air strikes started from the early morning.
 Air strike after air strike.
 All the historic centre is under bombardment," he told Reuters by phone.